Erwin-Hadjirul/ComputerStudentSimpleManagementSystem/README.md

 ## Software Description

-This is a website developed with C# and .NET Windows Form.
+This is a Windows system developed using C# and .NET Windows Form.

 ## Description